kellerflint/Course-Resources/content/Old or Temp Pages/DONT FORGET!.md

 	- `IS NULL`: Returns true if a value is NULL.
 	- `IS NOT NULL`: Returns true if a value is not NULL.
 - We've covered DROP but not DROP IF EXISITS.
 Make sure to do that when we start creating our own databases.
+- LIMIT should have been covered in week 1.
+Can move it there next time.